BayinganaEdwin/DSA-HW01/README.md

 # Sparse Matrix - Python

-This project implements a Sparse Matrix in Python, using a dictionary-based approach to optimize storage and operations efficiently.
+This project implements a Sparse Matrix in Python, using a dictionary based approach to optimize storage and operations efficiently.

 ## How to install and run